 SNH’s 1st claim about the NMS report:

-This statement is clear about what the NMS survey concluded about the condition of the resource; ‘almost totally removed‘.
+This statement is clear about what the NMS survey concluded about the condition of the resource; ‘almost totally removed by unauthorised collectors‘.

 SNH’s second claim about the NMS report: